-CBI arrests Chief Project Director of Western Railway in bribery case
+CBI Arrests Chief Project Director Of Western Railway In Bribery Case

-New Delhi, Feb 25 (IANS) The Central Bureau of Investigation (CBI) on Friday said it has arrested the Chief Project Director (CPD), Railway Electrification (RE), Western Railway, Ahmedabad and two others including Deputy General Manager (DGM) of a private company in a bribery case of Rs 15 lakh.
+New Delhi: The Central Bureau of Investigation (CBI) on Friday said it has arrested the Chief Project Director (CPD), Railway Electrification (RE), Western Railway, Ahme-dabad and two others including Deputy General Manager (DGM) of a private company in a bribery case of Rs 15 lakh.

 A senior CBI official said it was alleged that AK Chaudhary had demanded a bribe of Rs 15 lakh from the DGM of a Mumbai-based private company in lieu of showing favours in a tender awarded to the said company for Traction Sub Station (TSS) Line Laying and foundation at Wankaner (Gujarat).